sedthh/lara-hungarian-nlp/README.md

 Instead of being an all purpose NLP tool, **Lara** was created to fit the [quirks and uniqueness](https://en.wikipedia.org/wiki/Agglutinative_language) of the Hungarian (online) [language](https://en.wikipedia.org/wiki/Hungarian_language) as much as possible.
 The library is capable of matching inflected forms of keywords in text messages written in Hungarian.
 It also comes with functions for text processing, and can even identify common expressions and small talk topics in discussions.

-**Lara** is still in beta, so minor changes can still be expected in its API.

 # Table of contents

 1. [About Lara](#about-lara)